lycus/mci/docs/type_system.rst

 +++++++++++++++

 A structure is a record that encapsulates a fixed number of fields, each of their own type.
-A field consists of a storage class, a type, and a name.
+A field consists of a type and a name.

 Examples::